Why This Recipe Works

-- Using the food processor for dough very rapidly builds up an elastic gluten network for good texture.
+- Using the food processor to make dough very rapidly builds up an elastic gluten network for good texture.

 - Letting the dough rise in a pan coated with olive oil ensures that it doesn't stick while baking and that it acquires a crunchy, golden-brown crust.